2019 U-17 Africa Cup of Nations qualification: Final

 Winner qualified for 2019 Africa U-17 Cup of Nations.

 Central-East Zone

-The CECAFA qualifiers for the Africa U-17 Cup of Nations were held in Tanzania between 11–26 August 2018.
+The CECAFA qualifiers for the Africa U-17 Cup of Nations were held in Tanzania between 11 and 26 August 2018.
 The matches were played at Dar es Salaam (National Stadium and Chamazi Stadium).

 All times are local, EAT (UTC+3).

 Group stage

 The draw for the group stage was held on 5 July 2018.
 The ten teams were drawn into two groups of five teams.
 The winners and runners-up of each group advanced to the semi-finals.